getsling/GVUserDefaults/README.md

     }

 ### Registering defaults
-Registering defaults is done as usual, on NSUserDefaults directly (use the same prefix, if any!).
+Registering defaults can be done as usual, on NSUserDefaults directly (use the same prefix, if any!).

     NSDictionary *defaults = @{
         @"NSUserDefaultUserName": @"default",